 Your application shall be processed within a minimum of 6 weeks.
 Only one application can be processed at a time.
 If your income is higher than the required amount, we can add the mention “sufficient means” and legalise the commitment that charge will be taken.
 For this it is necessary to make an appointment.
 The signing of the commitment that charge will be taken must take place at the embassy in front of a member of the embassy’s administrative personnel.
 The forms are available at the embassy.

-As a general rule, a sponsor must have at least (these amounts are defined by the Immigration Office and are subject to regular indexations):
+As a general rule, a guarantor must have at least (these amounts are defined by the Immigration Office and are subject to regular indexations):